-A simple observation shows that a map $(x,y)\mapsto (x,y^3)$ is a spectral automorphism of the spectral lattice of \AW{} $B(H)\oplus B(H)$ which has not the above canonical form $\Theta_\tau(f(x))$.
+A simple observation shows that the mapping $(x,y)\mapsto (x,y^3)$ is a spectral automorphism of the spectral lattice of the \AW{} $B(H)\oplus B(H)$ which has not the above canonical form $\Theta_\tau(f(x))$.
 On the other hand, we see that components are transformed in the canonical way.
-The componentwise action of spectral isomorphisms between spectral sublattices of direct sums of \AWf{}s is not exceptional.
-We establish that such isomorphisms are determined by spectral order isomorphisms between corresponding spectral sublattices of direct summands.
+It turns out that the componentwise action of spectral isomorphisms $\Ecal(\Mcal)\to\Ecal(\Ncal)$, $\Mcal_{+}\to\Ncal_{+}$, and $\Mcal_{sa}\to\Ncal_{sa}$, where $\Mcal$ and $\Ncal$ are direct sums of \AWf{}s, is not exceptional.
+Indeed, we establish that such isomorphisms are determined by spectral order isomorphisms between the corresponding spectral sublattices of direct summands.
 This allows us to describe their general form in the case of atomic \AW{}s using results from \cite{Bo21,MN16,MS07}.
-In particular, we obtain a complete description of spectral order isomorphisms of spectral lattices of matrix algebras.
+In particular, we obtain a complete description of spectral order isomorphisms between spectral lattices of matrix algebras.

 A spectral order isomorphism $\f:M\to N$ is called a {\it spectral order orthoisomorphism} if, for all $x,y\in M$, $xy=0$ \ifff{} $\f(x)\f(y)=0$.
 The structure of spectral order orthoisomorphisms is well known in the case of \AWf{}s.
 Let \Mcal{} and \Ncal{} be \AWf{}s not of Type~I$_2$.
 In \cite{HT16,HT17}, Hamhalter and Turilova obtained a description of spectral order orthoautomorphism of $\Ecal(\Mcal)$ provided that an \AWf{} \Mcal{} is not of Type~III.
 However, the exclusion of \AWf{}s of Type~III is not needed.
 In fact, it has been proved in \cite{Bo21} that every spectral order orthoisomorphism $\f:\Ecal(\Mcal)\to\Ecal(\Ncal)$ has the form $\f(x)=\psi(f(x))$ for some \Jsi{} $\psi:\Mcal\to\Ncal$ and some strictly increasing bijection $f:[0,1]\to[0,1]$.
 It has also been established in \cite{Bo21} that analogous theorems hold for spectral order orthoisomorphisms $\f:\Mcal_+\to\Ncal_+$ and $\f:\Mcal_{sa}\to\Ncal_{sa}$.
 In this paper, we use these results to get a general form of spectral order orthoisomorphisms of spectral sublattices of direct sums of \AWf{}s which are not of Type~I$_2$.